Samsar4/CEH-v10-Study-Guide/modules/10-Hacking-Web-Servers.md

     - WebCopier Pro
     - Web Ripper
     - SurfOffline

 - **Vulnerability Scanning** - scans web server for vulnerabilities
   - **Tools**
     - Nessus
     - Nikto - specifically suited for web servers; still very noisy like Nessus

 - **Session Hijacking**

 - **Web Server Password Cracking**

 ## <u>Web Server Architecture</u>

-- **Most Popular Servers** - Apache, IIS and Nginx
+- **Most Popular Servers** - Apache, Microsoft IIS and Nginx
   - Apache runs configurations as a part of a module within special files (http.conf, etc.)
   - IIS runs all applications in the context of LOCAL_SYSTEM
   - IIS 5 had a ton of bugs - easy to get into
 - **N-Tier Architecture** - distributes processes across multiple servers; normally as three-tier: Presentation (web), logic (application) and data (database)
 - **Error Reporting** - should not be showing errors in production; easy to glean information
 - **HTML** - markup language used to display web pages